gdtm86/cm-daily-dashboards/README.md

 Dashboard consists of the following charts.

-tsqueries for the below charts is [here](daily-services-dashboard.md).
+tsqueries for the below charts are [here](daily-services-dashboard.md).

 ![0](./daily-services-dashboard/Daily-Services-Dashboard-0.jpg "Set 0")
 ![1](./daily-services-dashboard/Daily-Services-Dashboard-1.jpg "Set 1")